 Why is Thai Iced Tea Orange?

 Food coloring.
-Like it or not, the bright, unique color of Thai Iced Tea comes from food coloring in the Thai Tea Mix.
+The bright, unique color of Thai Iced Tea comes from food coloring added to black tea in Thai Tea Mix.
 On its own, the brewed tea is a deep red.
 Stir in sweetened condensed milk (or another type of milk), and the tea turns orange.

 - Adjust sugar – Thai Iced Tea is very sweet, but you certainly don’t have to serve it this way.
 Feel free to adjust the amount of sugar to fit your preference.